What We Do

 Ray Wills: Managing Director

-Professor Ray Wills has had a wide-ranging career at different times as researcher, academic, planner, consultant, adviser, manager, executive - and futurist.
-Ray's diverse experience has developed an exceptional network across the political and administrative arms of government, as well as business and the broader community.
+Professor Ray Wills has had a wide-ranging career at different times as researcher, academic, planner, consultant, adviser, manager, executive, business owner, author, commentator, entrepreneur and futurist .
+Ray's diverse experience has developed an exceptional network across business, the political and administrative arms of government, and the broader community.

 Ray has substantial expertise in ecology, sustainability, climate change science and the effects of expected future climates on Australia, and is recognised as an authoritative and respected commentator and adviser on sustainability across all sectors including the built environment, cleantech, energy infrastructure, industrials, manufacturing, resources, transport, and water.

-Ray continues his 18 year long relationship with the School of Earth and Environment at The University of Western Australia contributing to the academic program and lecturing on the science, economics and politics of environmental change.
+Ray continues his 28 year long relationship with the School of Earth and Agriculture at The University of Western Australia contributing to the academic program and lecturing on the science, economics and politics of environmental change.
 Ray's current research interests include adoption rates of technology, and the impact of social media on markets and technology adoption rates.

-Ray was conferred the title Adjunct Professor in 2009 in recognition of his contribution to the University.
+Ray was conferred the title Adjunct Professor in 2009 in recognition of his contribution to UWA.